 /shower, WC.
 Constant hot water.
 Rent

 inclusive of electricity and gas central heating.
-Duvets and bed linen provided.
+Duvets, bed linen and towels provided.
 Non

 -smokers only.
 4pm